Nilgün Marmara: Life

-Nilgün Marmara was born on 13 February 1958, in Moda, Istanbul, as one of the two daughters of a Balkan immigrant family.
-Her father Fikri Marmara, a Marxist, was an accounting manager.
+Nilgün Marmara was born on 13 February 1958, in Moda, Istanbul, as one of the two daughters of a Bulgarian Turk immigrant family.
+Her father Fikret Marmara, a Marxist, was an accounting manager.
 Her father immigrated from Pleven, Bulgaria, and her mother from Vidin to Istanbul.

 She completed her high school education at Kadıköy Maarif College.
 He started his university life in Istanbul University Faculty of Literature, but could not continue there due to political reasons, took the exam again and won the English language and literature department of Boğaziçi University.
 She graduated from school in 1985 with the thesis entitled Analysis of Sylvia Plath's Poetry in the Context of Suicide.
 After graduation she started working in a holiday village in Marmaris.
 Although he worked as a secretariat in different companies and as a civil servant in the Egyptian Consulate, her business life did not last long.

 In 1982, she married industrial engineer Kağan Önal, whom she met through friends.
-Due to her husband’s job, they lived in Libya for 16 months.
+Due to her husband's job, they lived in Libya for 16 months.

 On 13 October 1987, at the age of 29, she committed suicide by jumping from the balcony of her house.

-After her suicide, Ece Ayhan wrote in her poem titled Meşhur Öğrenci Anıtı (The Monument to the Unknown Student), "Don't mind 128!
-Suicide is in free boarding petty officers' schools."
-He addressed himself with his verses.

 Ferda Erdinç, "She was a woman with a heavy seat, a child with six toes facing each other".Cemal Süreya in her work titled 841.
 Day, "Nilgün is dead.
 She killed herself by throwing herself out of the window of her house on the fifth floor, Ece Ayhan said.
 Zelda was a pretty different person.
 She seemed to me to change personality, even body, after a certain time in the evening.
 Her face was darkened, adding a beautiful but frightening glow to her eyes.
 She was also very young.
 I don't think she was thirty yet.
 This world was another life's waiting room or hangout.
 When I look back, I also find a pain on Nilgün's face.It's emerging today."
 Cezmi Ersöz, on the other hand, wrote and dedicated the book titled Forty Years, You Are Like One After His death.
 Also, Seyhan Erözçelik wrote the poem titled Nilgün's Göztaşı after Nilgün Marmara's suicide.